Bus Accident Attorney Kirkland

 How soon should I talk to a lawyer after a bus crash?

 It is usually helpful to speak with a lawyer as soon as you feel able after getting initial medical care.
 Early legal guidance can make it easier to preserve important evidence, such as witness statements and photographs, and to avoid mistakes when dealing with insurance companies.
 In cases involving public transit agencies, there may also be notice requirements and deadlines set by Washington law that are shorter than general time limits for filing a lawsuit.
 By contacting our team promptly, you give us more opportunity to help protect your rights and plan a strategy that fits your situation.
-Our complimentary consultations allow you to reach out early without worrying about an additional immediate expense.

 Talk With Our Team About a Bus Accident in the Kirkland Area